Deeksha0124/Player-Re-Identification-In-Sports-Footage/README.md

-# ⚽ Player Re-identification In Sports Footage (Single Feed):
+# ⚽Player Re-identification In Sports Footage (Single Feed):

 This project aims to track football players, referees, and the ball from a match video using a pretrained *Ultralytics YOLOv11 model*.
 The goal is to ensure that the same player retains same ID, even across different camera feeds or after going out of the view.